 - Can they give you a list of references?

-After these calls and follow-up research, you should be able to cut your list down to five or less people.
+After these calls and follow-up research, you should be able to cut your list down to five or fewer people.
 Schedule a time to meet them in-person.
 Meeting in-person is a better way to establish a positive, communicative working relationship.
 During the visit, continue with the next set of questions.

 - Can you visit a current job site to see how they work?